 99 problems but a site ain't one

-Craft CMS is so light because you only use what you need, whereas other CMSs often come loaded with extras.
+Craft CMS is so light because you only use what you need, whereas other CMSes often come loaded with extras.
 Mark Whiting, VP of Technology at Motum B2B, says it's a lot like buying a Swiss Army knife with 100 tools when you just need a can opener.

 "One-size-fits-all website builders will never fit as well as a bespoke CMS," he adds.

-Craft’s Entry Types add more structure to the whole endeavor, allowing you to store and define multiple types of content in different shapes and sizes.
-Picture a news page with videos, long-form news, short “blurbs,” podcasts and external links.
+With Craft, your Swiss Army knife can have as few or as many tools as you'd like.
+Craft’s Entry Types add more structure to the whole endeavour, allowing you to store and define multiple types of content in different shapes and sizes.
+Picture a news page with videos, long-form news, short blurbs, podcasts, and external links, all easily implemented from the backend.

-“A traditional CMS approaches this with a one-size-fits-all solution, whereas the granularity in Craft CMS allows us to identify these as separate entry types.
-We build each one to have some shared fields and some unique fields to that entry type, which can then be extended for added variety.”
+“A traditional CMS approaches this with a one-size-fits-all solution, whereas the granularity in Craft CMS allows us to identify these as separate entry types," says Whiting.
+"We build each one to have some shared fields and some unique fields to that entry type, which can then be extended for added variety.”

 As content editors make changes or additions to their website via the CMS, live preview lets them sneak a peek at the results.

-Motum recently saw the Matrix fields and live preview functionalities in action while working with a client.
+We regularly see the Matrix fields and live preview functionalities in action while working with clients.

 Fitting squares into squares and circles into circles